 Any property belonging to the School should be treated with respect and care, and used only in accordance with any training and policies provided.
-You must report any faults or breakages without delay to the IT Manager or Bursar.
+You must report any faults or breakages without delay to the IT Manager or Director of Finance and Operations.